bbukaty/buckbukatydotcom/content/_index.md

 ![](img/SpiritForge.png)

 ## Generative Art
-I had a lot of fun taking a class called *Drawing with Code* my junior year at Stanford, and since then I've sporadically been inspired to make more generative art.
+I had a lot of fun taking a class called *Drawing with Code* at Stanford, and since then I've been inspired to make more generative art.

 Recently I bought an Axidraw pen plotter, which I've been able to use to create some very unique paintings.